 The Move to Thirlestaine House in Cheltenham

 Throughout the 1850s Thomas became preoccupied with what should happen to his collection after his death which by then took up 16 of the 20 rooms at Middle Hill.
+He had so little room in his bedroom that he slept for many years on a sofa in the drawing room and the dining room was kept locked except for mealtimes.
 Discussions held with Oxford University fell through when Thomas proposed in return that he should become chief librarian of the Bodleian Library.
 In 1861, he accepted an invitation to become a trustee of the British Museum but he then refused them access to the collection when his recommendations for improvements at the Museum were not adopted.
 The Middle Hill estate remained promised to Henrietta despite her marriage, yet Thomas was adamant that his collection would not be inherited by her husband, James.

 Thomas was buried in the churchyard at St Eadburga’s Church, Snowshill Road, Broadway.
 Thirlestaine House and its contents, including 60,000 manuscripts and 50,000 printed books, were left in trust for his youngest daughter, Katherine, with a life interest for her third son, Thomas Fitzroy Fenwick.
 The Halliwell family and all Roman Catholics were to be banned from entering the library which was to remain intact.
 However, by 1885, the Fenwicks could no longer afford to maintain the house and collection and so acquired judicial approval to disperse its contents.
 Manuscripts were sold in groups to private collectors and foreign governments and there were a series of auctions at Sotheby’s.
 In 1946, the remaining collection was acquired by Lionel and Philip Robinson, antiquarian booksellers of London, who continued to disperse the manuscripts at further auctions at Sotheby’s and through their own retail catalogues.
 Between 1977-1983, they sold what was left of their holdings to H.P.
 Kraus, dealers of New York.